UPDATED: JANUARY 2, 2021

 and the Lord will reward you.

 Coals of fire on their heads?
-The language sounds medieval, but the principle is solid.
+That’s pretty medieval stuff.
+But the principle is solid.
 By making the choice to kill them with kindness, you force the jerks of the world to confront their own behavior as you model a saner and more spiritually grounded way of being.

 In the gospels, Jesus’ advice to “love your enemies and pray for those who persecute you” essentially says the same thing.
-Don’t meet anger with anger — look for ways to bless them instead.
+Don’t meet anger with anger.
+Instead, look for ways to bless the jerks in your life.

 Words are powerful things.
-Earlier in Proverbs, we’re told that the tongue holds the power of life and death.
+Proverbs also says the tongue holds the power of life and death.
 Mean or angry words tear people down; kind and generous words lift people up.
 When you speak generously to jerks, you speak life to them, to the world and even to yourself.

-Grace is the giving of an undeserved gift — and there’s no better time to practice it than when someone is wronging you.
-Whether it’s giving a jerk your parking space or cleaning up the neighbor dog’s poop, kind acts release grace into the world.
-And God knows the world needs more of those.
+Grace is giving someone something they don’t deserve — and there’s no better time to practice it than when someone is wronging you.
+Whether it’s giving a jerk your parking space or cleaning up the neighbor’s dog poop, kind acts release grace into the world.
+And God knows the world needs more of that.

 In some cases, people do mean things because they have an urgent need in their lives.
 For example, maybe the coworker who tries to take credit for your success needs a workplace victory because their job is in jeopardy.
 A tentative job situation doesn’t excuse bad behavior, but it explains it.
-By looking for ways to meet the other person’s need, you live like Jesus and create an opportunity to make a new friend.
+By looking for ways to meet the other person’s need, you create an opportunity to help meet a need and make a new friend.

-Sometimes people act badly because they desperately want someone to listen to them.
-I get it — it’s frustrating when you feel like your voice isn’t be heard.
-Rather than arguing with difficult people, make an effort to be a good listener.
+Sometimes people act badly because they desperately want someone to listen to them — it’s frustrating when you feel like your voice isn’t be heard.
+Rather than arguing with difficult people, try to be a good listener.
 It’s not easy, but you might be surprised by the things you learn about the person as well as yourself.

-A simple smile can be disarming.
-When you’re confronted by a jerk, flash a big smile before you speak or act.
-Often, a smile can change the tone of the conversation and lay the groundwork for a more productive and civil interaction with people who are caught up in their own little world.
+A smile can be disarming.
+When you’re confronted by a jerk, flash a big smile before you say or do anything.
+Often, a smile can change the tone of the conversation and lay the groundwork for a more productive and civil interaction with people who are caught up in their own little worlds.

 When you kill them with kindness, you have the element of surprise on your side.
 Mean, irritating people expect you to respond to their actions with anger and bitterness because that’s how they would respond to you.

 When you treat jerks with kindness and generosity, it becomes increasingly difficult for them to continue their mean streak.
-It’s a little victory, but that’s how Jesus taught us to change the world.
+It’s a little victory, but that’s how we change the world.
 One little victory at a time.